Gogrial Airport

 Gogrial Airport is an airport in South Sudan.

 Location and layout

-Gogrial Airport (IATA: n/a, ICAO: HSGO) is located in Gogrial West County, Gogrial State, in the town of Gogrial, near the borders with the Republic of Sudan and the Abyei Region.
+Gogrial Airport (IATA: n/a, ICAO: HSGO) is located in Gogrial West County, Warrap State, in the town of Gogrial, near the borders with the Republic of Sudan and the Abyei Region.
 The airport is located within the central business district of the town.

 This location lies approximately 560 km, by air, northwest of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of this airport are: 8° 32' 24.00"N, 28° 06' 0.00"E (Latitude: 8.8670; Longitude: 28.1170).
 Gogrial Airport is situated 397 m above sea level.
 The airport has a single unpaved runway, which is expected to be turned into a taxiway as the airport expands with a new runway and passenger terminal facility.

 Overview

 Gogrial Airport is a small civilian airport that serves the town of Gogrial and surrounding communities.
 There are no scheduled airline flights to Gogrial Airport at this time.